hila1999/CPP_EX2/README.md

 2. Create instances of the `Graph` class.
 3. Perform desired operations using the implemented operators.
 4. Print or use the graphs as required.
+## Change in Algorithms.cpp
+There is no difference in the algorithms.cpp, because the operators work with the functions I defined.